Mount Everest: 2014 avalanche

-2015 avalanche, earthquake, season
+On 18 April 2014, an avalanche hit the area just below Base Camp 2.
+16 people were killed, all Nepali guides, and nine injured.
+In response, Sherpa climbing guides walked off the job and most climbing companies pulled out in respect for the Sherpa people mourning their loss.

+2015 avalanche and earthquake

-2015 was set to be a record-breaking season of climbs, with hundreds of permits issued in Nepal and many additional permits in Tibet (China).
-However, on 25 April 2015, an earthquake measuring 7.8 Mw triggered an avalanche that hit Everest Base Camp, effectively shutting down the Everest climbing season.
-18 bodies were recovered from Mount Everest by the Indian Army mountaineering team.
-The avalanche began on Pumori, moved through the Khumbu Icefall on the southwest side of Mount Everest, and slammed into the South Base Camp.
-2015 was the first time since 1974 with no spring summits, as all climbing teams pulled out after the quakes and avalanche.
-One of the reasons for this was the high probability of aftershocks (over 50 per cent according to the United States Geological Survey).
-Just weeks after the first quake, the region was rattled again by a 7.3 magnitude quake and there were also many considerable aftershocks.
+2015 was set to be a record-breaking season of climbs, with hundreds of permits.
+However, on 25 April 2015, an earthquake measuring 7.8 Mw triggered an avalanche that hit Everest Base Camp, shutting down the season.
+18 bodies were recovered by the Indian Army mountaineering team.
+The avalanche began on Pumori, moved through the Khumbu Icefall on the southwest side of Everest, and slammed into the South Base Camp.
+2015 was the first time since 1974 with no spring summits, as all climbing teams pulled out.
+One reason for this was the high probability of aftershocks.
+Just weeks after the first quake, the region experienced a 7.3 quake and there were many aftershocks.

 The quakes trapped hundreds of climbers above the Khumbu icefall, and they had to be evacuated by helicopter as they ran low on supplies.
-The quake shifted the route through the ice fall, making it essentially impassable to climbers.
-Bad weather also made helicopter evacuation difficult.
-The Everest tragedy was small compared to the impact overall on Nepal, with almost nine thousand dead and about 22,000 injured.
-In Tibet, by 28 April at least 25 had died, and 117 were injured.
-By 29 April 2015, the Tibet Mountaineering Association (North/Chinese side) closed Everest and other peaks to climbing, stranding 25 teams and about 300 people on the north side of Everest.
-On the south side, helicopters evacuated 180 people trapped at Camps 1 and 2.
+The quake shifted the route through the ice fall, making it impassable.
+Bad weather made helicopter evacuation difficult.
+There was a large impact overall on Nepal, with 9,000 dead.
+In Tibet, by 28 April at least 25 had died.